Radon Sobolev Variational Auto-Encoders: Relationship with the literature

-Finally, this work can be put in the more general framework of Hilbert space embeddings (see for instance~\cite[Theorem 21 p.1551]{hilbertspaceembed10}) and~\cite{AnnalsStat_endist13} that give theoretical insights into the use of energy-type distances and relationship with MMD metrics.
+Finally, this work can be put in the more general framework of Hilbert space embeddings (see for instance~\cite[Theorem 21 p.
+1551]{hilbertspaceembed10} and~\cite{AnnalsStat_endist13}) that give theoretical insights into the use of energy-type distances and relationship with maximum mean discrepancies (MMD) metrics.